sagittaracc/suql/README.md

 <h1 align="center">Sugar SQL</h1>

 ### SuQL
-SuQL stands for Sugar SQL and this is just a query builder..
+SuQL stands for Sugar SQL and this is just a query builder...

 ### Requirements
 The minimum requirement - PHP 5.6.